SciTools/iris/docs/src/developers_guide/contributing_running_tests.rst

 * building the documentation and executing the doc-tests
 * building the documentation gallery
 * running the documentation URL link check
-* linting the code-base
-* ensuring the code-base style conforms to the `black`_ standard

 You can perform all of these tasks manually yourself, however the onus is on you to first ensure that all of the required package dependencies are installed and available in the testing environment.

-`Nox`_ has been configured to automatically do this for you, and provides a means to easily replicate the remote testing behaviour of `cirrus-ci`_ locally for the developer.
+`Nox`_ has been configured to automatically do this for you, and provides a means to easily replicate the remote testing behaviour of `Iris GitHub Actions`_ locally for the developer.

 Installing Nox